Gregory J. Wallance has a wide breadth of experience in white collar litigation and civil and commercial litigation.

 Greg served as Assistant United States Attorney for the Eastern District of New York from 1979 to 1985.
-As an AUSA, he was a member of the ABSCAM prosecution team, which convicted six United States congressmen and a United States senator of bribery, and lead trial prosecutor in the highly publicized United States v.
+As an AUSA, he was a member of the ABSCAM prosecution team, which convicted six United States congressmen and a United States senator of bribery (ABSCAM became the basis for the movie American Hustle), and lead trial prosecutor in the highly publicized United States v.
 The Southland Corporation, which resulted in the conviction of a major corporation and a former New York City councilman arising from a bribery investigation.

 At Kaye Scholer, Greg has represented numerous individuals and companies in state and federal criminal and regulatory proceedings, in internal investigations, and in implementing corporate compliance programs.
-Most recently, he represented companies and individuals in such high-profile criminal matters as the UN Oil-for-Food bribery scandal, the KPMG tax shelter investigation, the stock options backdating scandal, and the food additive, liquid chemical shipping, DRAM products, LCD (liquid crystal display), and automotive supply industry international cartel investigations and prosecutions by the DOJ.
-He served as a member of the Ad Hoc Advisory Group to the U.S. Sentencing Commission on the Organizational Sentencing Guidelines, and has testified before the Sentencing Commission and Congress as an expert on corporate governance issues.
-He is the principal editor of the Kaye Scholer LLP Deskbook on Internal Investigations, Corporate Compliance and White Collar Issues (Practising Law Institute, 2011/2012).
+Most recently, he represented companies and individuals in such high-profile criminal matters as the UN Oil-for-Food bribery scandal, the KPMG tax-shelter investigation, the stock-options-backdating scandal, and the food additive, liquid chemical shipping, DRAM products, LCD (liquid crystal display), and automotive supply industry international cartel investigations and prosecutions by the DOJ.
+He served as a member of the Ad Hoc Advisory Group to the US Sentencing Commission on the Organizational Sentencing Guidelines, and has testified before the Sentencing Commission and Congress as an expert on corporate governance issues.
+He is the principal editor of the Kaye Scholer LLP Deskbook on Internal Investigations, Corporate Compliance and White Collar Issues (Practising Law Institute).

-Greg has published more than 100 legal and non-legal articles in, among others, The New York Times, The Wall Street Journal, The Los Angeles Times, Newsweek, Newsday, The Miami Herald, The Baltimore Sun, The New York Daily News, The Village Voice, Forbes.com, Bloomberg.com, The Jerusalem Post.com, ABA Journal, The National Law Journal, The American Lawyer, The New York Law Journal, Litigation and The Legal Times.
-He is the author of the book Papa’s Game, which received a non-fiction nomination for an Edgar Allan Poe Award; the historical novel Two Men Before the Storm: Arba Crane’s Recollection of Dred Scott and the Supreme Court Case That Started the Civil War (The Boston Globe: “An evocative historical novel.”); and the recently released non-fiction America’s Soul in the Balance, The Holocaust, FDR’s State Department, and the Moral Disgrace of an American Aristocracy (americassoulinthebalance.com) (The Jewish Book Council: “An important contribution to the debate surrounding the Roosevelt Administration and the politics of rescue.
+Greg has written op-eds for, among others, The New York Times, The Wall Street Journal, The Los Angeles Times, Newsweek, USA Today, Newsday, The Chicago Sun-Times, The Boston Herald, The Miami Herald, The Baltimore Sun, The New York Daily News, The Arizona Republic, The Village Voice, The Jerusalem Post, Forbes.com, Bloomberg.com and Haaretz.com.
+He is the author of the book Papa’s Game, which received a nonfiction nomination for an Edgar Allan Poe Award; the historical novel Two Men Before the Storm: Arba Crane’s Recollection of Dred Scott and the Supreme Court Case That Started the Civil War (The Boston Globe: “An evocative historical novel.”); and the nonfiction America’s Soul in the Balance, The Holocaust, FDR’s State Department, and the Moral Disgrace of an American Aristocracy (americassoulinthebalance.com) (The Jewish Book Council: “An important contribution to the debate surrounding the Roosevelt Administration and the politics of rescue.
 Reads like a thriller.”).
 He has lectured on his books at the Harvard Law School, the New-York Historical Society, and the Simon Wiesenthal Center’s Museum of Tolerance in Los Angeles.

 A veteran of multiple human rights missions on behalf of Amnesty International and Helsinki Watch, among others, he co-produced the HBO film “Sakharov,” about the Soviet nuclear physicist who won the Nobel Peace Prize and which starred Jason Robards, Jr. and Glenda Jackson.
-He was a co-host of the BBC’s “The Law Show,” has been quoted frequently in major newspapers, and has appeared as a legal commentator on CNN, Fox News, Court TV, MSNBC, C-SPAN and NBC’s “The Today Show.”
+He was a co-host of the BBC’s “The Law Show,” has been quoted frequently in major newspapers, and has appeared as a commentator on CNN, Fox News, MSNBC, NPR, C-SPAN’s Washington Journal, and NBC’s “The Today Show.”